davewilks/2018devportal/_elementTemplate/authenticate-basic.md

 9. Optionally type or select one or more Element Instance Tags to add to the authenticated element instance.
 7. Click **Create Instance**.

 After successfully authenticating, we give you several options for next steps.
-[Make requests using the API docs](/docs/guides/elements/instances.html) associated with the instance, [map the instance to a common resource](/docs/guides/common-resources/mapping.html), or [use it in a formula template](/docs/guides/formulasC2/build-template.html).
+[Make requests using the API docs](https://docs.cloud-elements.com/home/view-element-api-docs) associated with the instance, [map the instance to a virtual resource](https://docs.cloud-elements.com/home/common-object), or [use it in a formula template](https://docs.cloud-elements.com/home/build-formula-templates).

 ## Authenticate Through API